Ganesh-Bollapalli/Ganesh-Bollapalli/README.md

 - 👋 Hi, I’m @Ganesh-Bollapalli
 - 👀 I’m currently working as a Senior Data Engineer with 4.7 years of experience on BigData Hadoop Tools.
 - 🌱 I have Greate working knowledge in AWS, Spark, Scala, python, SQL, Hive, Sqoop, Kafka, SparkStreaming, Airflow, Jenkins, Unix shell scripting, .
-- 💞️ I’m looking to collaborate on Cloud, BigData Hadoop Tools and Technologies
+- 💞️ I’m looking to collaborate on Cloud, Big Data Hadoop Tools and Technologies
 - 📫 Reach out to me on bollapalliganesh@gmail.com

 <!---